-There are lots of sleepless nights, plans that don’t work out, funding that will not come through and clients that never materialize.
-It might be so challenging to launch a business it might force you to wonder why anyone willingly sets on such a path.
+There are lots of sleepless nights, plans that don’t work out, funding that will not come through, and clients that never materialize.
+It might be so challenging to launch a business that it might force you to wonder why anyone willingly sets on such a path.

 Yet despite all these hardships, every year, a large number of entrepreneurs attempt this journey determined to create their vision to fill a need they view in society.
 They open businesses, launch technology startups, or get a fresh product or service into the marketplace.

 While entrepreneurship’s definition has remained constant for decades, the possibilities for wannabe entrepreneurs have unquestionably evolved.